TomTang01/League-of-Legend-Large-Neutral-Monster-Analysis/README.md

  Results: The chance of Blue winning is 0.5338512763596004, which is the observed test statistic.
 The p-value is 0.0, which means that we are safe to reject the Null at a significance level of 0.05.
 The chance of Blue winning is not 50%.
 I have confirmed this with the gaming community and it seems that the Blue has a slightly higher win rate of 52%.
 It seems that the game is not balanced by sides, and I may want to test if my model, later on, is fair for both the Blue team and the Red team.

- # The BIG Prediction Problem
+ # Framing a Prediction Problem

 The final Prediction problem for this project is simple: